 Poster Abstract Submission

-You are encouraged to register before this date, to reserve a place at the meeting, then submit your poster abstract before the deadline.
+You are encouraged to register before this date, to reserve a place at the symposium, then submit your poster abstract before the 8 July deadline.

-You will receive an email by Monday 13th May 2019 informing you whether or not your application has been accepted and if (based upon your poster abstract) you have been selected to give a 20 minute oral presentation of your work (15 minutes presentation; 5 minutes for questions).
+The number of posters we can display is limited and so will be restricted to one per presenting author and be subject to a selection procedure based on submitted abstracts.
+Preference will be given to new unpublished, or recently published, work.
+Please submit your abstracts according to the guidelines below by Monday 8 July 2019.
+You will receive an email by Monday 22 July informing you whether or not your abstract has been accepted as a poster and if you have been chosen to give a 20 minute oral presentation of your work (15 minutes presentation; 5 minutes for questions).

 Note there will be prizes awarded for the best posters.
-Poster abstracts will be published in the programme and abstract book and will be made available on the website.
+Poster abstracts will be published in the symposium programme and abstract book and will be made available on the symposium website.

 Poster abstract guidelines